cs210/Jarvis/README.md

 # Jarvis
 Repo for Team Jarvis

+### Requirements:
+* Unreal Engine 4.7
+* Oculus Rift DK2
+* Razer Hydra + Razer Hydra UE4 plugin
+* Headphones with a microphone

+### Instructions:
+1. Compile UE4.7 with the Hydra plugin.
+2. Compile UE4.7 with JarvisPlugin (instructions below).
+3. Install any necessary software for the Rift, Hydra, and headphones.
+4. Plug in all the peripherals.
+5. Open **Editor/Editor.uproject** in your new version of UE4 and press Play.

+### Folders:
-## Editor
+#### Editor
 Unreal Engine level editing project.
 Uses the Razer Hydra.

-## EditorPrototype
-Unreal project that uses the Xbox 360 controller to move and scale objects.
-Deprecated.

-## SpeechRecognition
-### Voce
-We intend to use Voce as the speech recognition library in the backend

-### SpeechRecognitionPlugin
+#### JarvisPlugin
-A custom plugin to integrate Speech Recognition into Unreal Engine 4
+A custom plugin to integrate both Speech Recognition and custom functions into Unreal Engine 4

-To build the plugin:
+To build the plugin (warning: these instructions have not been fully tested):

-1. Copy the **SpeechRecognitionPlugin** folder (present in the repo) to **<UE-Code-Root-Dir>/Engine/Plugins**
+1. Copy the **JarvisPlugin** folder (present in the repo) to **<UE-Code-Root-Dir>/Engine/Plugins**
 2. Run GenerateProjectFiles.bat from **<UE-Code-Root-Dir>**
 3. Open **<UE-Code-Root-Dir>/UE4.sln** using Visual Studio 2013
 4. Set the solution configuration to **Development Editor** (This can be done from the drop-down in the toolbar on top)